AmineRrB/GreenHatCTF/README.md

 # GreenHatCTF
-My Writeups for the CTF
+this is my Writeups for the CTF and a special thanks for the orgenasers and authers of this CTF